robpetrin/trumedia-project/README.md

 * I'm not going to explicitly show HBP, SF, or TB (not commonly on game logs or box scores or whatever)

 ## Methodology
-* Compact but functional and untuitive UI
+* Compact but functional and intuitive UI
 * Scaffolded in CodePen, built in Pug, Sass, and JS
 * Exported to expedite build process
 * Started on UI before diving into the API